Blog Customer FeedbackWhat Are Feature Requests? The Complete Guide for SaaS

 5. Emails

-Emails are one of the most primitive yet easiest ways to collect feature requests.
+Feedback emails are one of the most primitive yet easiest ways to collect feature requests.

-It requires no set-up effort, and you can easily gather in-depth feedback.
+It requires no set-up effort, and you can easily gather feedback.
 However, the downside is that often the requests tend to get lost and forgotten.
 You also get many duplicate requests because users won't see what others have already suggested.

 And most importantly, it's difficult to keep everyone in mind to effectively close the feedback loop.
 Fortunately there are tons of feature request tracking tools to solve this.